 Written by Beatriz Garcia, Founder of Clan Kitchen.
 About Beatriz:

-Clan comes from Family and really refers to the Kitchen being the centre of the family.
+The “Clan” comes from Family and refers to the Kitchen being the center of the family.
 It’s not just where you cook, but is often where you eat meals (or right next to where you eat meals).
 It’s where you keep your children entertained as you try to prepare them some delicious food!